kodecocodes/swift-algorithm-club/Hash Table/README.markdown

 If the hash table is too small and the chains are long, the load factor can become greater than 1.
 That's not a good idea.

 If the load factor becomes too high, say > 75%, you can resize the hash table.
 Adding the code for this is left as an exercise for the reader.
 Keep in mind that making the buckets array larger will change the array indices that the keys map to!
+To account for this, you'll have to insert all the elements again after resizing the array.

 ## Where to go from here?